atmacafurkan/BOUN-SBE-Thesis-Template-unofficial-/README.md

 Please fill in the relevant information in the "main.tex" file.
 Using the "chapters" or "sections" folders are highly recommended.
 Recommendations:

 -Externalizing figures might speed up compiling time. (configure your compiler and the template accordingly) -You can use multiple "*.bib" files and separate them with a comma in loader.tex in the relevant part.
 This is recommended to keep distinct bib files for different reference types.
 -Make sure all the relevant fields of citation are present in your bibtex.
 Consult SBE's APA guide and natbib documentation.
--If you want to define new citation styles, do so in "SBE.bst" file.

 # Why LaTeX?